Everything You Need To Know About The Ashley Piercing

-Although it is similar to the vertical labret piercing—in fact, the technical term for the Ashely piercing is the inverse vertical labret piercing—the exit puncture inside the mouth creates a noticeable difference in the two piercing types, both aesthetically and in terms of oral health.
+Although it is similar to the vertical labret piercing—in fact, the technical term for the Ashely piercing is the inverse vertical labret piercing—the exit puncture appears inside the mouth rather than below the lip, offering a single-pierced look.
+Decorated with a simple bead, gemstone, or charm, the Ashley piercing offers a minimalistic look that’s out of the ordinary, promising plenty of positive attention.

 Be very mindful of the new jewelry, especially in the first few weeks of healing.
 Breaking your teeth on your jewelry, trauma that causes unsightly scarring, and jewelry rejection are all risks associated with this piercing type, so this is one piercing that shouldn’t see lazy aftercare practices.